Robert M. Kimmitt

 Ambassador Kimmitt received his law degree from Georgetown University in 1977, where he was Editor in Chief of Law & Policy in International Business.
 From 1977-1978, he served as law clerk to Judge Edward A. Tamm of the U.S. Court of Appeals for the D.C.
 Circuit.
 In May 2009 he was awarded an honorary Doctor of Humane Letters degree by Marymount University, and in May 2010 he received the Distinguished Graduate Award from West Point.

-Ambassador Kimmitt serves on the International Advisory Boards of Allianz SE and The Maureen and Mike Mansfield Foundation, and the Global Advisory Board of Tokai Tokyo Financial Holdings.
+Ambassador Kimmitt serves as Lead Independent Director of Meta and as a member of the International Advisory Board of The Maureen and Mike Mansfield Foundation.
 He is a member of the American Academy of Diplomacy, the Council on Foreign Relations, and the Trilateral Commission.
 He is Chairman Emeritus of the American Council on Germany, and his foreign language is German.